Yejashi/obsidianNotes/Class/Fall 2024/COSC530/Final Exam Review.md

 Vector mask registers are special registers which control which elements in a vector operation are active.

+Each bit in the mask corresponds to a vector element, with 1 enabling execution for that element and 0 disabling it.

 They are used for handling if statements in vector loops.

 Purpose: